akvo/akvo-flow-docs/docs/topic/dashboard/2-surveys.rst

    :alt: image of dashboard
    :align: center

-   The question group will be copied to the selected position and the groups will re-number.
+   The question group will be copied and pasted to the selected position and the groups will re-number.

-The difference between moving and copying a question group is that for a *move*, the question group just changes position in the survey, whereas for a *copy*, the group remains in its current location and a copy (that includes the questions within the group) is placed in the new selected location.
+The difference between moving and copying a question group is that for a *move*, the question group just changes position in the survey, whereas for a *copy*, the group remains in its current location and a copy (that includes the questions within the group) is pasted in the new selected location.

 Creating and editing survey questions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~